 In Polanyi's understanding, society, economy and politics do not constitute separate spheres but are one system of interaction.
-This is reflected in his view on the effects industry and the market had in the wake of the Great Transformation.
+This is reflected in his view on the effects industry and the market had in the wake of The Great Transformation.
 Expanding from the economic sphere to society, its supporters advocated for the separation of economy and politics, which resulted in two separate societal spheres in line with that division.

 Society's division from politics and its simultaneous integration in the economy are particularly interesting when looking at what is supposedly the driving force behind the market.
-Widely known under the term 'market forces' and called the 'market mechanism' by Polanyi, the market is operated through the principle of demand and supply, and regulated by price.
-In predominant market theory and the spirit of laissezfaire thinking, this mechanism has to be set free in order to be able to function in accordance with its own laws, meaning non-intervention through politics.
+Widely known under the term "market forces" and called the "market mechanism" by Polanyi, the market is operated through the principle of demand and supply, and regulated by price.
+In predominant market theory and the spirit of laissez-faire thinking, this mechanism has to be set free in order to be able to function in accordance with its own laws, meaning nonintervention through politics.
 This explains why, in line with the logic presented, the division of economy and politics was necessary for the realisation of the liberal project in the first place.
-History has proven, however, that the societal outcome of the market system has repeatedly demanded regulation in order to be able to function in the interests of society and the human beings it is composed of, rather than to their disadvantage.
-Sketching the development of poverty alongside progressing industrialisation and free market economy, Polanyi shows that government intervention or respective laws have been used regularly to restrict the adverse effects of market mechanisms, thus showing that "social protection was the accompaniment of a supposedly self-regulating market."42 of it was perhaps the weirdest of all undertakings of our ancestors."
-43 Land was included into the self-regulating world market in three steps: Commercialisation of the soil: "forcing up of the production of food and organic raw materials" in order to supply a growing population; and, finally the extension of the created system of surplus production to overseas and colonies.
+History has proven. however, that the societal outcome of the market system has repeatedly demanded regulation in order to be able to function in the interests of the society and of the human beings it is composed of, rather than to their disadvantage.
+Sketching the development of poverty alongside progressing industrialisation and free market economy, Polanyi shows that government intervention or respective laws have been used regularly to restrict the adverse effects of market mechanisms, thus showing that "social protection was the accompaniment of a supposedly self-regulating market42."